myswamp/notes/kafka.md

 # partition
 - exists on one broker, cannot split
 - consists of segments

+# Rebalacne
+- when? partitions +, consumers +-
+- rely on consumer group coordinator, one broker has one coordinator
+- consumer sent join/sync group request and heart beat to coordinator on broker
+- strategy: range(default), round robin, sticky (take into account historical assignments, avoid data skew)

 # java client lib
 - consumer is not thread-safe